ellaism/ellaism.org/roadmap.md

 EVM is the central part of Ellaism, and developer tools are important pieces that allow people to actually use the network.
 In the coming year, we plan to:

-* Optimize the performance of Ellaism Virtual Machine.
+* Optimize the performance of Ethereum Virtual Machine.
 This helps the network to handle more transactions.
 * Port and maintain other developer tools for Ellaism chain, if needed.

 ## Governance System and Hard Forks